Agbaji scores 26, No. 11 KU holds off No. 25 Oklahoma 69-62 - WHIZ News

 It wasn’t in the first half, when the second-seeded Jayhawks (20-8) raced to a 35-15 lead.
 But that was probably the case when the seventh-seeded Sooners (15-10) closed within 62-59 with 3 1/2 minutes to go, when Elijah Harkless followed a miss by Austin Reaves with a bucket of his own to raise the intensity a notch inside T-Mobile Center, which had roughly 3,000 fans inside.

 Kansas buckled down defensively, though, and the Sooners didn’t get another field goal until the final minute.
-By that point, the Jayhawks were on their way to playing No. 13 Texas or No. 20 Texas Tech in the semifinals Friday night.
+By that point, the Jayhawks were on their way to playing No. 13 Texas in the semifinals Friday night.

 “The first half we were great.
 We got everything we wanted,” Self said.
 “The second half we didn’t play nearly as well, but they were as good as we were the first half in the second half.
 They made shots and we made some bonehead plays.”